ohaiwalt/service-orchestration-tech-test/README.md

 Be prepared to share your screen for live coding and problem solving with your interviewers based on this discussion.

 ## Prerequisites

 You will need to have Docker or compatible container tools installed to complete this exercise.
 You are welcome to use any tools you prefer in addition, but make sure to document/automate anything required to run this test when you submit it.

 ## Project Description

+Your task is to build appropriate orchestration as code for a deployment of the service and dependent database that could receive public traffic from users.

+If you use a Kubernetes based solution, you do not need to include setting up a K8s cluster.
+As long as we can apply the code/templates/whatever to any old kube cluster, that is sufficient.

+If you use tools specific to a single Cloud provider, use AWS.

+From a local development standpoint, docker compose would be a quick way to run and configure the application and Redis, but you would need to additionally design and code hosting the application for public use.

+You will only turn in your code.
+You can test your solution however you want, but we need to load the test in our own infrastructure for review.

 ## Getting Started